Missouri to Georgia Car Shipping (2026 Cost Guide)

 Factors that affect car shipping costs from Missouri to Georgia

-When moving your vehicle from the Show-Me State to the Peach State, several factors can affect the total shipping cost:
+When transporting your vehicle from the Show-Me State to the Peach State, these factors will influence your final price:

 - Type of transport: Common choices include open carriers, enclosed carriers, and top-loading.
 Open carriers are the least expensive, while enclosed shipping is better for classic or high-end cars.
 More details are available in our open vs. enclosed car shipping guide.